afdezcl/kemenu/README.md

 ## How to run backend in local with Intellij IDEA

-:warning: Before running the backend, you need to have the docker-compose running with mongodb.
+:warning: Before running the backend, you need to have the docker running with mongodb.

 1. Go to `kemenu-backend/src/main/java/com/kemenu/kemenu_backend/Application.java`
 2. Right click and click on `Debug 'Application'`